wilfredinni/dinero/docs/index.md

 ### Comparisons

-Dinero objects can be compared to each other by using Python comparison operators or by using its own methods:
+Dinero objects can be compared to each other:

 ```python
 >>> Dinero(100, EUR) == Dinero(100, EUR)